About

 • Ages: 4–13 years old

-• Schedule: Office open Monday–Friday 9:00am–5:00pm from September to June; during Summer Camp Season, staff can be reached from 7:30am to 5:30pm; during Winter Camp, they can be reached until dismissal, usually no later than 4:30pm
+• Schedule: Office open Monday–Friday 9:00am–5:00pm from September to June; extended phone availability during Summer Camp Season from 7:30am–5:30pm and during Winter Camp until dismissal, usually no later than 4:30pm

-The camp states that exploring, playing, and unplugging from technology are essential ingredients for joy, growth, and connection.
-Tumbleweed Day Camp acknowledges that it is on the ancestral land of the Gabrielino-Tongva Indian Tribe and encourages financial contributions to the Tataviam Land Conservancy and the Tongva Taraxat Paxaavxa Conservancy.
-It also encourages campers, families, neighbors, and staff to learn more about the Tongva/Gabrieleno and Chumash Tribes, and lists resources including the Native American Heritage Commission of California, Kuruvungna Springs in West Los Angeles, Chumash Indian Museum, Santa Barbara Museum of Natural History, Wishtoyo Village in Malibu, and The Gabrielino-Tongva Tribe.
+The camp acknowledges that it is on the ancestral land of the Gabrielino-Tongva Indian Tribe and encourages financial contributions to the Tataviam Land Conservancy and the Tongva Taraxat Paxaavxa Conservancy.
+It encourages campers, families, neighbors, and staff to learn more about the Tongva/Gabrieleno and Chumash Tribes and references the Native American Heritage Commission of California, Kuruvungna Springs in West Los Angeles, Chumash Indian Museum, Santa Barbara Museum of Natural History, Wishtoyo Village in Malibu, and The Gabrielino-Tongva Tribe.
+During camp sessions, all visitors are required to check in with front gate security and be verified before entering, and the camp instructs families not to use Apple Maps for directions to its address because it will send users to a hiking trail above the campus.

 • Ages: 4–13 years old

-• Schedule: Office open Monday–Friday 9:00am–5:00pm from September to June; during Summer Camp Season, staff can be reached from 7:30am to 5:30pm; during Winter Camp, they can be reached until dismissal, usually no later than 4:30pm
+• Schedule: Office open Monday–Friday 9:00am–5:00pm from September to June; extended phone availability during Summer Camp Season from 7:30am–5:30pm and during Winter Camp until dismissal, usually no later than 4:30pm

-The camp states that exploring, playing, and unplugging from technology are essential ingredients for joy, growth, and connection.
-Tumbleweed Day Camp acknowledges that it is on the ancestral land of the Gabrielino-Tongva Indian Tribe and encourages financial contributions to the Tataviam Land Conservancy and the Tongva Taraxat Paxaavxa Conservancy.
-It also encourages campers, families, neighbors, and staff to learn more about the Tongva/Gabrieleno and Chumash Tribes, and lists resources including the Native American Heritage Commission of California, Kuruvungna Springs in West Los Angeles, Chumash Indian Museum, Santa Barbara Museum of Natural History, Wishtoyo Village in Malibu, and The Gabrielino-Tongva Tribe.
+The camp acknowledges that it is on the ancestral land of the Gabrielino-Tongva Indian Tribe and encourages financial contributions to the Tataviam Land Conservancy and the Tongva Taraxat Paxaavxa Conservancy.
+It encourages campers, families, neighbors, and staff to learn more about the Tongva/Gabrieleno and Chumash Tribes and references the Native American Heritage Commission of California, Kuruvungna Springs in West Los Angeles, Chumash Indian Museum, Santa Barbara Museum of Natural History, Wishtoyo Village in Malibu, and The Gabrielino-Tongva Tribe.
+During camp sessions, all visitors are required to check in with front gate security and be verified before entering, and the camp instructs families not to use Apple Maps for directions to its address because it will send users to a hiking trail above the campus.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.